jessedrelick/agens/README.md

 ---
 **3. Create and start one or more Agents**

-An Agent in the context of Agens is responsible for communicating with Servings, and can provide additional context when communicating with Servings.
-In practice, this means Agents will typically have some their own specialized task or capabilities while communicating with the same Serving.
-Many projects may only have a single Serving, whether that be a LM or LM API, but use multiple Agents for performing different tasks using that single Serving.
-Agents can also use Tools to provide additional function-calling capabilities beyond standard LM inference.
+An **Agent** in the context of Agens is responsible for communicating with Servings and can provide additional context during these interactions.

+In practice, Agents typically have their own specialized tasks or capabilities while communicating with the same Serving.
+Many projects may use a single Serving, such as a language model (LM) or an LM API, but employ multiple Agents to perform different tasks using that Serving.

+Additionally, Agents can use modules implementing the `Agens.Tool` behaviour to extend their capabilities beyond standard LM inference, enabling function-calling and other advanced operations.

 ```elixir
 agent_config = %Agens.Agent.Config{